Pakala, Tirupati district: About

 Pakala Mandal is bounded by Puthalapattu Mandal towards South, Penumuru Mandal towards South, Pulicherla H/O Reddivaripalle Mandal towards North, Irala Mandal towards west.
 Chittoor and Tirupati are the nearby cities to Pakala.

 Pakala consists of 180 villages and 28 panchayats.
 Nagamma Agraharam is the smallest village and Pakala is the biggest village.
 It is in the 371 m elevation (altitude).

-Chittoor, Tirupati (Tirumala), Vellore, Thiruthani, Srikalahasti are the nearby important tourist destinations to see.
+Chittoor, Tirupati (Tirumala), Vellore, Tirutani, Srikalahasti, Kanipakam are the nearby important tourist destinations to see.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.[2][3]
 The medium of instruction followed by different schools are English, Telugu and Urdu.